CougPhenomics/MicroTom/0readme.txt

 python /home/dominik/Documents/data-science-tools/LT-db-extractor.py -c ../cppcserver-local.config -o data/psII -e MicroTom -l PSII

-- capturesettings
-    :dated files contain environmental conditions in the chamber throughout the experiment :psII_night_IndC.prg is the PSII script that was run each night.
-    :CameraSettings contains an xml file for each camera with the settings used for image capture

 - data
+    - MicroTom_experimentdata
+        -CameraSettings
+            :contains an xml file for each camera with the settings used for image capture -EnvironmentLogger
+            :dated files contain environmental conditions in the chamber throughout the experiment -IndividualPlantHeight
+            :not used
+        -IndividualWateringAmount
+            :not used
+        -Jobs
+            :*.xml files detailing the settings for each job -Log
+            :operations logs
+        -Snapshots
+            :empty
+        -SnapshotsInDatabase
+            :empty
+        -SnapshotsWithDatabaseTransferErrors
+            :empty
+        :LemnaTec2.prg is the PSII script that was run each night.
+        :settings.xml is the configuration for the entire experiment.
     :genotype_map.csv is the layout of the genotypes, the plantbarcode, and the roi :pimframes_map.csv provides metadata about each frame of the .pim file that comes from the PSII camera -psII